bogeeee/react-deepwatch/readme.md

  - wrap your component in a [`<Suspense fallback={<div>🌀</div>}>...<MyComponent/>...</Suspense>`](https://react.dev/reference/react/Suspense).
 It can be wrapped at any parent level😎.
  - or specify a `fallback` value via `load(..., {fallback:"🌀"})`, which is then used as a result for that **specific** statement (not the entire component).

+### Handle errors
+As with the above, you can **wrap your component in a** [`<ErrorBoundary fallback={<div>Something went wrong</div>}>...<MyComponent/>...</ErrorBoundary>`](https://github.com/bvaughn/react-error-boundary) from the [react-error-boundary](https://github.com/bvaughn/react-error-boundary) package, to handle load errors.
+It can be wrapped at any parent level😎.
+It tries to recover from errors and re- runs the `loaderFn`, whenever a dependency changes.
+Note that recovering works only with the mentioned [react-error-boundary 4.x](https://github.com/bvaughn/react-error-boundary) and not with 3rd party error-boundary libraries.

 ### Performance optimization for load(...)
 To reduce the number of expensive `myFetchFromServer` calls, try the following:
 - Move the load(...) call as upwards in the code as possible, so it depends on fewer props / state / watched objects.